-The request will be submitted in writing, prior to or during the semester in question, to the ADAPAA for review and recommendation to the Dean.
+The request to extend the probationary period will be submitted in writing, prior to or during the semester in question, to the ADAPAA for review and recommendation to the Dean.
 The Dean will review the request and, if approved, forward the recommendation to the Provost for review/approval.
 If a request for extension of the probationary period is approved, the faculty member will enter into a written agreement which sets out the specific time period of the extension and which establishes the year of the faculty member's tenure review.